flexter1/hapebeast_disel_waitlister/README.md

-Import your mails in rambler.txt
+Import your mails in mails.txt

 Write "pip install -r requirements.txt" in CMD